louislemsic/gpa_calc_dlsu/readMe.txt

 ==Patch Notes==

 1.0.
 Simple User Interface.
 All functions are working.
+It just executes a simple GPA calculator.
 1.2.
-Added a print txt function and a confidentiality checker.
+Added a print txt function, save settings function, and a confidentiality checker.

 1.3.
 Added a logo and some strict input checkers.
+If numbers are asked, only numbers could be entered.